pcpmartins/video-quality-assessment/README.md

 Luminance is arguable the most important visual components, humans are so much more sensitive to light than colour information.
 We compute the first luminance moment.
 In terms of the human visual perception system the variance of luminance may even be more informative than the mean or median.

-#### Edge orientation
+#### Edge orientation and strength

 Edges may indicate the boundaries of objects in the scene.
 Detecting sharp changes in brightness between each pixel and its surroundings allow us to detect edges.

 It was implemented a simplified version of the method presented in ["Efficient Use of Local Edge Histogram Descriptor"](https://www.dcc.fc.up.pt/~mcoimbra/lectures/VC_1415/VC_1415_P8_LEH.pdf) where edge histograms MPEG-7 compliant features are extracted.
 We use a global and a local representation for edges, for the local one a support tool was used to split each frame by a 4x4 grid, resulting in 16 sub-images.
 Each one of this sub-image was convolved with 5 different oriented kernels (0-zero, 1-vertical, 2-horizontal, 3-45º, 4-135º, 5-non-directional) this process results in 16 local features representing the orientation of each sub-image.
-A global edge value is also computed.
+A global edge value is also computed alongside with the detected edges strength.

-#### Edge strength

-The amount of edges detected.

 #### Colour diversity

 Colour diversity is a property related to visual aesthetics.
 We count different groups of hues.
 On the hue histogram (computed from the H channel of HSV) we count any variation of hue bigger than a certain threshold.

 #### Colourfulness

 From "Measuring colourfulness in natural images" - (Hasler and Susstrunk, 2003).
 Using a simple opponent colour space and computing the mean and standard deviation of the pixel cloud along each direction [figure 4](/images/formula_colourfullness.png).

 ![figure 4](/images/formula_colourfullness.png)
 *figure 4 – Colourfulness metric*

+#### Dominant colours

+A straight forward method of computing dominant colors is to use kmean clustering.
+It is available on most machine learning packages.
+However the result may not be deterministic, a standard practice is to use known initializations(not guaranteed best colors) or to run kmeans several times (runtime increase).
+To overcome this, we use instead a precise and fast to compute color quantisation method based on Eigenvectors.[Dominant colors in an image](https://github.com/aishack/dominant-colors).

 #### Rule of thirds